-Assessment and planning about the likelihood of reunification must commence from the time the child enters provisional protection and care.
+Assessment and planning for reunification must commence from the time the child enters provisional protection and care.

-The child protection worker must arrange a Signs of Safety meeting with the child's parents and key stakeholders within 30 working days of the child entering the CEO's care.
-The purpose of this meeting (and subsequent meetings) is to:
+Child protection workers must arrange a Signs of Safety meeting with the child's parents and key stakeholders within 30 working days of the child entering the CEO's care.
+The purpose of this and subsequent meetings is to:

 Refer to Facilitating a Signs of Safety Meeting with Families (in related resources).

-Document the outcome of the meeting in Form 515a - Signs fo Safety Assessment and Case Planning.
+Document the outcome of the meeting in Form 515a - Signs of Safety Assessment and Case Planning.
 Further information can be found in Chapter 3.4: Permanency planning.

 Preparing for a provisional care plan meeting